awwx/ar/readme.md

 the test you're thinking of hasn't already been written.
 After that, test the things that your own Arc programs use.
 Does your Arc program call `sort`, or `begins`, or `img`?
-Add a couple of debugging lines to find out with what arguments your programs call the function and what it returns, and make a test for that.
+Add a couple of debugging lines to find out with what arguments your program calls the function and what it returns, and make a test for that.

+Tests are enormously helpful.
+I don't *know* how your program uses Arc, I'm just guessing.
+With a test I can immediately see what's not working, or if a change I've made has broken something -- that in turn would break your program.

 ### Pick a to-do item